 Meanwhile, heat the oil in a large skillet.
 Sauté the onion over medium heat until translucent.
 Add the diced bell pepper, garlic, and optional fresh chile pepper, and sauté until all are golden, about 5 minutes.

 When the quinoa is done, transfer it to the skillet and add the tomato puree, and chili powder, and cumin.
 Cook, stirring, until the mixture is well blended.
-Season with salt and pepper, remove from the heat, and cover.
+Season with salt and pepper, remove from the heat, and cover, or transfer to a serving container.

 Place the taco shells on a platter.
 Prepare the garnishes and place each in separate bowls.